webpack-contrib/source-map-loader/README.md

 };
 ```

-This extracts all SourceMaps from all files.
-That's not so performance-wise so you may only want to apply the loader to relevant files.
+This extracts SourceMaps from all js files (including node_modules).
+This is not very performant, so you may want to only apply the loader to relevant files.

 ## License